A: Dave Armstrong

 Another of his grandchildren, Louise, told us, " I remember my granddad as being very fit and very big!
 I'm sure he was more than 6 ft 2!!!
 Even up to his death, when he was 70, he still had black hair and exercise was always part of his life."

-After retiring from the ring Dave opened a masseur with a practice in Bolton.
+After retiring from the ring Dave trained as a masseur with a practice in Bolton.
 He died in 1985.

 Page added 12/2/19